Skip to main content

 Evidence-Based Decision Making

-Using M&E evidence to inform programme, management, and policy decisions rather than intuition or habit.
+Using M&E evidence to inform program, management, and policy decisions rather than intuition or habit.